basiirzulkifle/readme/README.md

 ## Hi there, I'm Basiir Zulkifle <!--<img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">--> <img src="https://camo.githubusercontent.com/e8e7b06ecf583bc040eb60e44eb5b8e0ecc5421320a92929ce21522dbc34c891/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f6876524a434c467a6361737252346961377a2f67697068792e676966" width="25rem"><br/>A full stack developer with passion 👨‍💻

 My name is Basiir, and I'm a full stack developer & web designer that enjoys creating things that live on the web.
-I'm from Malaysia, living in Johor Bahru and currently studying web development with focus in 3D Website using Three JS and React.
+I'm from Malaysia, living in Johor Bahru and currently on web development with focus in 3D Website using Three JS and React.
+I also sometimes code in Python and PHP.
 - Currently working on <a href="https://github.com/lucasjolibois54/lb-fitness"><b>iSmart Support Pte Ltd</b></a>

 <div>